 Early in the pandemic, we partnered with the public health programs at nine colleges and universities (Northeastern, Boston University, Tufts, Harvard, UMass Lowell, UMass Amherst, Simmons University, Regis College, and the Mass College of Pharmacy and Health Sciences) to recruit students, faculty, and alumni as volunteer contact tracers.
-Nearly 2,000 volunteers registered through what is now called the Academic Public Health Volunteer Corps, and more than 500 volunteers were matched with dozens of Massachusetts communities.
-Their work will begin to wind down as the Commonwealth ramps up its own Community Tracing Collaborative (CTC).
+Nearly 2,000 volunteers registered through what is now called the Academic Public Health Volunteer Corps, and hundreds of volunteers have been matched with dozens of Massachusetts communities.

-CTC is a statewide initiative to hire and train approximately 1,000 full-time contact tracers, under the leadership of Partners in Health.
-MPHA is collaborating with the COVID-19 Command Center to ensure that the contact tracing efforts of local health departments are integrated with CTC, and that this important investment in contact tracing also builds local public health capacity for the future.
+Shortly afterwards, the Commonwealth launched its Community Tracing Collaborative (CTC), a statewide initiative to hire and train full-time contact tracers and case investigators under the leadership of the nonprofit organization Partners in Health.
+MPHA is collaborating with the State’s COVID-19 Command Center to ensure that the contact tracing efforts of local health departments are integrated with CTC, and that this important investment in contact tracing also builds local public health capacity for the future.